robertocarroll/icc-beta/style-guide-templates/content-reviewer-guidelines.md

 ---
 layout: style
-title: Content reviewers checklist
+title: Content reviewer guidelines
 ---
-# Content reviewers checklist
+# Content reviewer guidelines
 Use this guide to maintain the quality, consistency and accessibility of content submitted by content experts.

 ## Big questions